 - Developed with IBM, GCHQ and other cipher/code-breaking experts!

 A set of self-assessment exercises based on exam-style questions that can be given to students to complete independently, which they can mark themselves using ‘talking mark schemes’ created at the UoS.
-For more information follow the link above or see the summary here and this video.
+For more information follow the link above or see this video.

 - Access to historical sources used in world leading research.